mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 void us_base64_encode(const uint8_t *data, size_t size, char **encoded, size_t *allocated);
 ```

-From inspecting the `.c` file implementation, here's what I deduce about the semantics of `us_base64_encode`:
+From inspecting the function's implementation in [`base64.c`](https://github.com/pikvm/ustreamer/blob/v5.45/src/libs/base64.c), here's what I deduce about the semantics of `us_base64_encode`:

 - `data` is input data to encode with the base64 encoding scheme.
 - `size` is the length of the `data` buffer (in bytes).